BruceXSK/BruceXSK.github.io/_pages/about.md

 [1] Shikuan Xie, Ran Song, Yuenan Zhao, Xueqin Huang, Yibin Li and Wei Zhang.
 Circular Accessible Depth: A Robust Traversability Representation for UGV Navigation.
 (Submitted to IEEE Transactions on Robotics, under review)

-Please refer to [Research](https://brucexsk.github.io/research) for the details of this paper.
+Please refer to [Research](https://brucexsk.github.io/research) for more on this paper.

 # Projects Experience